splunk/security_content/docs/_posts/2021-03-01-fodhelper_uac_bypass.md

 * Processes.parent_process_id

+#### How To Implement
+To successfully implement this search you need to be ingesting information on process that include the name of the process responsible for the changes from your endpoints into the `Endpoint` datamodel in the `Processes` node.

+#### Known False Positives
+Limited to no false positives are expected.

 #### Kill Chain Phase
 * Exploitation
 * Privilege Escalation

-#### Known False Positives
-Limited to no false positives are expected.

 #### RBA